AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Fixed a rare issue where RW data didn't stick
 - Fixed an issue subscribing to a C++ wrapped message object from python
 - Cleaned up documentation on using datashaders and bokeh to interactively plot large simulation data sets.
-  The script :ref:`scenarioAnalyzeMonteCarlo` is updated to discuss the particular challenges in running this datashader example of plotting data.
+  The script :ref:`scenarioVisualizeMonteCarlo` is updated to discuss the particular challenges in running this datashader example of plotting data.
 - enable Monte Carlo ``pytest`` test scripts to run on macOS if Python 3.9 or higher is used
 - enable opNav scenario ``pytest`` test scripts to be tested by ``pytest`` if the build flag ``--opNav``